freefreeno/Materia-Manjaro/README.md

 - For better looking use toolbar icons without text with 16px size (for Papirus themes)

 - For Materia Blur enable translucency and blur effects on KDE sytemsettings.
-Set value 5 for noise and blur strengths on blur effect settings.
+Set value 6 for blur and 2 for noise strengths on blur effect settings.

 - Recommended software for better experience with Materia Blur: Dolphin, Ark, Kate,Falkon, Konsole